Refocus on Recruiting Now

-#4: You must follow up your letters with phone calls.
+#4: You must follow up on your letters with phone calls.
 If you make the calls, the agents will come in.
-I recently held a class on developing phone skills with a group of managers who did not regularly call the agents in their area.
+I recently held a class on developing phone skills with managers who did not regularly call the agents in their area.
 In just two hours of calling for appointments, the managers booked over 50 appointments.
-The challenge these days is finding the agents, not getting the appointment.
+The challenge these days is finding the agents and not getting the appointment.
 For this reason, I recommend that you call the agents in the morning.
 You should talk to at least three agents per day to keep your pipeline full.

 #5: In addition to sending out letters and making phone calls, you should do whatever possible to stay face-to-face with the agents in your marketplace.
 That includes Open Houses, Broker Tour and Luncheons, Broker and Realtor Functions, invites to special events that your company is holding, or just stepping out of your office and saying “Hello” when an agent stops in for a key.

 Remember that recruiting is a contact sport.
 The more contacts you make, the more recruits you will have.
 Need help?
 Join The Profitable Recruiter.

-In addition to the weekly emails, the recruiting platform is loaded with scripts, lumpy letters, seasonal letters, notes, social media content and various other recruiting tools each month.
-We also have over forty webinars on demand, seven and a half hours of intense recruiting training, and articles with some of the top brokers in the country and industry experts sharing their tips for success on our blog.
-Each month we feature one broker who will share their best ideas to recruit the agents you want.
-We also feature a top producing agent each month who will share their tips for increasing the production of your agents.
+In addition to the weekly emails, the recruiting platform is loaded with scripts, lumpy letters, seasonal letters, notes, social media content, and various other recruiting tools each month.
+We also have seven and a half hours of intense recruiting training and articles with some of the top brokers in the country and industry experts sharing their tips for success on our blog.
 Check it out at www.TheProfitableRecruiter.com